Truth

 Citation chains

-Every answer Serelora produces is accompanied by a citation chain showing exactly which sources were consulted—patient records, clinical guidelines, insurance policies, lab results.
-Users can click through to see the original data.
+Every answer Serelora produces is accompanied by a citation chain that links to the exact chart entry and the supporting medical literature behind it—chart notes, clinical guidelines, insurance policies, lab results.
+Each output traces to the graph node that generated it, and clinicians click through to the original data.

 - See which evidence was sufficient vs. insufficient